 Auch bestehen, seit Jahren, in dieser Gemeinde eine Bibelklasse, Singchor und Christenlehre.
 Moege Gott sie bei uns behalten.

 Laszt uns Gott bitten, dasz er seine schuetzende Hand ueber uns halte bis seine streitende Kirche in die triumphierende Kirche eingeht.

 History of the Congregation (1935) Translation

 "The Lord has helped us to this day."
-So spoke the prophet Samuel long ago when God had granted the people of Israel victory over their enemies once again.
+So spoke the prophet Samuel long ago when God had once again granted the people of Israel victory over their enemies.
 And Samuel set up a stone in remembrance of God’s help.
 The Israelites children and grandchildren would remember God’s great deeds as they looked at this stone.

 We, the members of Zion Evangelical Lutheran Church, are also able to join in Samuel’s words on the occasion of our anniversary.
 We want to set up a stone of remembrance to the Lord with our anniversary celebration; of course, in a way different than Samuel’s, namely, in the form of a short history of our congregation.